Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 What is an abrasion?

-An abrasion is a scrape on your skin.
-It happens when your skin rubs against a rough surface.
-Some examples of an abrasion include rug burn, a skinned elbow, or road rash.
-Abrasions can be many shapes and sizes.
-The wound may hurt, bleed, bruise, or swell.
+An abrasion is a wound on your skin.
+Abrasions usually happen when your skin rubs against a rough surface.
+Examples of an abrasion include rug burn, a skinned elbow, or road rash.
+Abrasions can be deep or shallow The wound may hurt, bleed, bruise, or swell.

 How can I care for my abrasion?

 - Wash your hands and dry them with a clean towel first.

 - Press a clean cloth against your wound for 5 to 10 minutes to stop any bleeding.

-- Rinse your wound with a lot of clean water.
+- Rinse your wound with clean water.
 Do not use harsh soap, alcohol, or iodine solutions.